Abarim Publications' online Biblical Hebrew Dictionary

 Other derivatives are:

-- The masculine plural noun רחמים (rahamim), meaning compassion or tender mercy (Genesis 43:30, Isaiah 63:7).
+- The masculine plural noun רחמים (rahamim), meaning compassions or tender mercies (Genesis 43:30, Isaiah 63:7).
 The plural form serves as an intensive, and this word is usually employed to describe God's feelings towards man.

 - The adjective רחום (rahum), meaning compassionate (Exodus 34:6, Deuteronomy 4:31).
 This word is always used for God's feelings towards man.

 - The adjective רחמני (rahamani), denoting compassionate women (Lamentations 4:10 only).

 The meaning of root רחם (raham II) is also missing in action.
 It occurs in other languages but it's not clear whether these words are truly distinct from root raham I. The Bible contains two derivatives of this root, and each occurs only once, and in the same list of unclean birds:

 - The masculine noun רחם (raham), denoting a kind of vulture (Leviticus 11:18).

 - The masculine noun רחמה (rahama), denoting the exact same animal in Deuteronomy 14:17.